-Mark: Half of the murders are female.
+Interviewer: Half of the murders are female.

 Randy: Exactly.
 In many countries, such as India and China, way more than half of the aborted children are females because there are sex-selection abortions with amniocentesis.
 They want boys to be born, and they don’t want girls.

 More women’s rights are being violated by abortion than anything else in the world, because most of these unwanted children are actually females.
 But the people who take these positions and who pride themselves on being prochoice think they’re being pro-women.